art345/MeToo/index.md

 <div style="text-align: justify">

-  The aim of this project is to use a dataset of tweets containing #metoo and associated hashtags, in order to better understand this movement.
+  The aim of this project is to use a dataset of tweets containing #metoo and associated hashtags, in order to analyze this movement and better understand it.
   The #MeToo movement is a global movement against sexual abuse.
 It spread virally in October 2017 as a hashtag used on social media in order to show the widespread phenomenon of sexual harassment, particularly in the workplace.
 The idea is to fearlessly talk about any sexual abuse one might experience and to rebel against the culture of staying silent after going through such traumatising experiences.
 A lot of celebrities participated in this movement by highlighting their stories on social media, including renowned actress, personalities, and politics, but also persons from simple backgrounds.
 As a team we are motivated to understand the movement because of its intensity and controverse.
 It is a challenge to put aside our personal opinion as individuals and consider only the data around this thematic to arrive to an interesting yet objective datastory.

 </div>